 Wainscoting is one of those details in a house that takes a space from builder-grade and rather ordinary to high-end with lots of charm and character.
-It can be expensive to hire this kind of work out, but with careful measuring, attention to detail and basic use of a saw, you can do it yourself for a fraction of the cost.
+It can be expensive to hire our this kind of work, but with careful measuring, attention to detail and basic use of a saw, you can do it yourself for a fraction of the cost.

 Things You'll Need

 Small pry bar

 Pad sander or sandpaper (fine grit for either)

 *To estimate the amount of materials you'll need for this project, please reference the Tip at the end of this article.